rpragustian/cypress/QUICK_START.md

 ---

-**🎯 You're all set!** Your Cypress API tests will now run automatically with beautiful reports and notifications, optimized for API testing without unnecessary video recordings.
+**🎯 You're all set!** Your Cypress API tests will now run automatically with beautiful Mochawesome reports and notifications, optimized for API testing without unnecessary video recordings.